-6.3.2.1 In a sitting position, the forces of gravity will act in such a way that the soft tissues of the face are distributed in a more lifelike way, as opposed to falling backward and causing the appearance of increased thickness surrounding the posterior aspects of the cheeks and jaw and decreased thickness in the lips and anterior aspects of the cheeks and mouth areas.
-In this position, the decedent's mandible will likely need to be elevated (for example, by using a gloved finger to hold it in place) so the mouth can be closed.
-When the decedent is seated, the camera should be affixed to a tripod or otherwise stabilized to ensure a camera angle that is directly perpendicular to the subject's face.
+6.3.2.1 In a sitting position, the forces of gravity will act in such a way that the soft 159 tissues of the face are distributed in a more lifelike way, as opposed to falling backward 160 and causing the appearance of increased thickness surrounding the posterior aspects 161 of the cheeks and jaw and decreased thickness in the lips and anterior aspects of the 162 cheeks and mouth areas.
+In this position, the decedent's mandible will likely need to be 163 elevated (for example by using a gloved finger to hold it in place) so the mouth can be 164 closed.
+When the decedent is seated, the camera should be affixed to a tripod or 165 otherwise stabilized to ensure a camera angle that is directly perpendicular to the 166 subject's face.
+167

-- 6.3.2.2 As with the supine position, the decedent's head should be adjusted to face directly toward the camera with no more than ±5° variance from frontal in pitch (head tilted up or down), roll (head tilted side-to-side), and/or yaw (head turned side-to-side).
-For example, the position of the head and face should appear as they would in a driver's license or passport photo.
-For more information on facial position for FR appropriate image capture, see ISO/IEC19794-5 on face image data. - 6.3.2.3 Visual cues that can assist with determining "forward orientation" are: - (1) Both eyes are level on an imaginary horizontal line (zero roll angle); - (2) Both ears are equally visible if unobstructed by hair and nose is forward (zero yaw angle); and - (3) The chin is neither elevated nor dropped (zero pitch angle).
-In the postmortem setting, a body block can be used under the back of the neck to adjust the angle of the head and face (see Figure 2).
+6.3.2.2 As with the supine position, the decedent's head should be adjusted to face directly toward the camera with no more than $\pm 5^{\circ}$ variance from frontal in pitch (head tilted up or down), roll (head tilted side-to-side), and/or yaw (head turned side-to-side).
+For example, the position of the head and face should appear as they would in a

-6.3.3 Head Position for Non-Frontal Images
+172 driver's license or passport photo.
+For more information on facial position for FR 173 appropriate image capture, see ISO/IEC19794-5 on face image data.
+174 6.3.2.3 Visual cues that can assist with determining "forward orientation" are: 175 (1) Both eyes are level on an imaginary horizontal line (zero roll angle); 176 (2) Both ears are equally visible if unobstructed by hair and nose is forward 177 (zero yaw angle); and 178 (3) The chin is neither elevated nor dropped (zero pitch angle).
+179 6.3.3 Head Position for Non-Frontal Images 180 6.3.3.1 It is highly recommended to capture non-frontal images for each side of the 181 face at a 90° angle (profile image) and a 45° angle (three-quarter profile image).
+If non- 182 frontal images or angled images or both are captured for facial comparison purposes, 183 they can be acquired by adjusting the camera position.
+Turning the head is not 184 preferable but acceptable.
+185 6.3.3.2 More information for clarification on non-frontal image capture can be found 186 in Annex E, of ANSI/NIST-ITL-1-2011.
+187 6.3.4 Head Coverings and Accessories-Any item that obscures the hairline, 188 chin/jawline, and ears (for example, hats, scarves, jewelry, etc.) should be removed so 189 the full face and ears are displayed.
+If the decedent has facial piercings and the piercing jewelry is available, at least one frontal image should be captured with the

-- 6.3.3.1 It is highly recommended to capture non-frontal images for each side of the face at a 90□ angle (profile image) and a 45□ angle (three-quarter profile image).
-If non-frontal images or angled images or both are captured for facial comparison purposes, they can be acquired by adjusting the camera position.
-Turning the head is not preferable but acceptable - 6.3.3.2 More information for clarification on non-frontal image capture can be found in Annex E, of ANSI/NIST-ITL-1-2011. - 6.3.4 Head Coverings and Accessories - Any item that obscures the hairline, chin/jawline, and ears (for example, hats, scarves, jewelry, etc.) should be removed so the full face and ears are displayed.
-If the decedent has facial piercings and the piercing jewelry is available, at least one frontal image should be captured with the jewelry in place and one image after the jewelry has been removed.
+191 jewelry in place and one image after the jewelry has been removed.